 When is the UPC expected to become operational?

 The Unified Patent Court Agreement, which gives rise to the UPC, requires ratification by thirteen Member States, including the United Kingdom, France and Germany.
-Such ratification is expected to be completed by Summer 2017 which will enable the UPC to become operational in December 2017.
-In such circumstances the sunrise period is expected to start in September 2017.
+The UK and France have ratified the Agreement, but German ratification is being held up by a referral to its Federal Constitutional Court.
+The earliest that the German court is expected to reach a decision is around the end of 2018, so the new scheme is unlikely to start before the first quarter of 2019.
+In such circumstances the sunrise period would be expected to start sometime in the final quarter of 2018.

 Who can help?